rmarder/rambot/README.md

 The bot expects the command to return status 2 if the response should output directly to the user that made the request.
 All other exit status codes will cause the bot to completely discard and ignore the command results.

+Important Note:
+RamBot is a single threaded program.
+That means, the bot will only handle one request at a time.
+This also means, if you define an action helper that runs for a very long time, RamBot will not respond to any other commands during that time.

+To ensure this situation doesn't happen by accident, you should use something such as timeout(1) from GNU coreutils to run the action helpers.

 Encrypted IRC
 -------------
 This bot does not handle encrypted connections and probably never will.